 - giving you guidance on writing a personal statement prior to a hearing

-- representing you at any meeting with the School or Senate Assessors for Discipline
+- representing you at any meeting with the School or Senate Assessors for Student Conduct

 - explaining the Plagiarism Statement and pointing you towards other sources of help